Search Engine Optimization Penalty Removal

 - Creating malicious pages (viruses, Trojans, badware, etc)

 - No original content

 - Affiliate programs

 Removing a manual penalty can be simple and many webmasters are more than capable of doing so, however, a few other Google penalties can be much harder to successfully remove, namely link-related penalties and content-related spam that require more strategy and hands on experience.
-Techwood Consulting has resources for Google manual penalty removal and penalty recovery resources to help with any of the aforementioned manual actions.
+Techwood Digital has resources for Google’s manual penalty removal and penalty recovery procedures to help with any of the aforementioned manual actions.